-Another difference between Very Merriest After Hours and Very Merry Christmas party is the included snacks.
-Mickey’s Very Merry Christmas Party only offered a selection of seasonal treats which varied by location.
+Another difference between Very Merriest After Hours and Very Merry Christmas party are the included snacks.
+Mickey’s Very Merry Christmas Party offered a selection of seasonal treats which varied by location.

-Character interactions will look much different during Disney Very Merriest After Hours with distanced characters plus no meet and greets.
+Character interactions look different during Disney Very Merriest After Hours with distanced character interactions.
 Previously, during Mickey’s Very Merry Christmas Party you could meet unique characters or classic characters in their finest holiday styles.

 One way these events are the same is Mickey’s Once Upon a Christmastime Parade and Minnie’s Wonderful Christmastime Fireworks Show.
 These events were both part of Mickey’s Very Merry Christmas Party in 2019 and return in 2021 for Disney Very Merriest After Hours.